Information for SILS and Allied Health Professionals

 Do you have a NDIS participant that is looking for Specialist Disability Accommodation (SDA) as part of exploring housing options or do you have a NDIS participant that already has SDA approved in their plan?

-Compass has SDA properties, located in various areas throughout the Hunter and New South Wales, for which applications are now open.
+Compass has SDA properties, located in various areas throughout New South Wales and Queensland, for which applications are now open.
 These purpose-built houses will allow residents with either high physical support and/or robust needs to live in a safe and secure home with individual support provided by the one of our associated Supported Independent Living Providers.

 If you would like to learn more about this opportunity and how we can support you, please contact us using the form below.
-You can also call us on 1300 333 733 and press option 5.
+You can also call us on 1300 333 733.

 Partner with us